carkod/jobhub/README.md

 LOG
 ======
+- Ranking field for each element in CV (now using status)
 - fix select boxes for meta cats
 - Add Ctrl + S for CVs and portfolio
 - add all fields for personal details